dafny-lang/dafny/docs/DafnyRef/Types.md

 `java.lang.Double.compare`.

-Raw IEEE comparison — where `-0.0` and `0.0` are tied and every comparison involving NaN is false — remains available through the unchecked static methods described in Section 5.2.3.6, just as `fp32.Equal`/`fp64.Equal` provide IEEE equality while `==` is value identity.
+Raw IEEE comparison — where `-0.0` and `0.0` are tied and every comparison involving NaN is false — remains available through the static methods described in Section 5.2.3.6, just as `fp32.Equal`/`fp64.Equal` provide IEEE equality while `==` is value identity.

-Note that although these properties are true, the solver does not always discharge the general, quantified forms of totality, trichotomy and transitivity within the default resource limit; concrete comparisons and antisymmetry are unaffected.
+These properties are all true, but the solver does not discharge the general, quantified forms of totality, trichotomy and transitivity within the default resource limit — only the concrete and semi-concrete cases, along with antisymmetry and the closure properties.
+If you need one of the three as a lemma, verify with `--boogie /proverOpt:O:smt.case_split=0`, under which all of them go through in well under a second.

 <!-- %check-verify -->
 ```dafny